bahl-lab-konstanz/phototaxis_ontogeny/README.md

 experimental data to reveal developmental switches in phototaxis.

 If you use this code in your work, please cite our paper:
-Capelle et al., Behavioral algorithms of ontogenetic switching in larval and juvenile zebrafish phototaxis, iScience, 2026 ([DOI link])
+Capelle et al., Behavioral algorithms of ontogenetic switching in larval and juvenile zebrafish phototaxis, iScience, 2026.

 <img src="visual_abstract.png" alt="Visual abstract" width="300"/>